litestar-org/litestar/docs/topics/deployment/nginx-unit.rst

 Applications
 ++++++++++++

-Each app that Unit runs is defined as an object in the ``/config/applications`` section of the control API; it lists the app’s language and settings, its runtime limits, process model, and various language-specific options.
+Each app that Unit runs is defined as an object in the ``/config/applications`` section of the control API;
+it lists the app’s language and settings, runtime limits, process model, and various language-specific options.

 +------------------------+-------------------+----------------------------------------------------------------------------------------------------------------------------------------------------+
 | Option                 | Value             | Description                                                                                                                                        |